Aftercare

 - sign legal documents, make any important decisions, or sign contracts

-We will give you a copy of your report and send a copy to your GP the day after your procedure.
+We'll give you a copy of your report and send a copy to your GP the day after your procedure.
 However, many GPs may not have this report on their system for about 10 days to 2 weeks after your procedure.

 After leaving hospital

-You can take your other prescription drugs.
+You can take your other prescription medicines.

 Pain